KrailOrg/krail/docs/tutorial-i18n.md

 So far we have used the class-based method for defining I18N patterns.
 Krail originally supported the traditional properties files, but that has now been withdrawn as we saw no benefit to using it.

-You can, however, use any source which identified by an annotation - a database, REST service or any other service which can provide patterns via a pluggable DAO.
+You can, however, use any source - a database, REST service or any other service which can provide patterns via a pluggable DAO.
+Through Guice configuration, each source is identified by an annotation.
 Krail provides an in-memory map as a source, annotated with **@InMemory**.
 Being in memory, it is not very useful except for testing - later you will see a [JPA implementation](tutorial-persistence-jpa.md))

 ##Selecting pattern sources